khoitd1997/Multimeter_TivaC/README.md

 - Display: listen to changes in data or user input to redraw or draw new widgets
 - User Input: this is not a FreeRTOS task but rather a set of interrupt handler that triggers on user input and notify other tasks of the changes.
 State management is done here whenever possible to avoid code duplication across tasks

+There is a concept called ```action``` which defines users' commands and is used in messages between tasks to indicate things like current action being executed or to execute

 ## Pin Allocations

-NOTE: POWER SUPPLY NEEDS CAPACITORS(10 uF) TO STABILIZE DURING RELAY SWITCHING
+NOTE: POWER SUPPLY NEEDS CAPACITORS(More than 10 uF) TO STABILIZE DURING RELAY SWITCHING

 - I2C:
   - I2C0: